-The LHMI includes a graphical LCD that supports two character sizes.
+The LHMI includes a graphical display that supports two character sizes.
 The character size depends on the selected language.

-The amount of characters and rows fitting the view depends on the character size.
+Table 3: Characters and rows on the view

-Table 4: Characters al nd rows on the view Character size Rows in view Characters on row Small, mono-spaced (6x12 pixels) 5 rows 10 rows with large screen 20 Large, variable width (13x14 pixels) 4 rows 8 rows with large screen min 8
+Character size Rows in view Characters on row Small, mono-spaced (6x12 pixels) 10 rows with large screen 20